Cambodian Steamed Fish with Lemongrass

 Here’s a timing method that I use for steaming fish: 1-inch thickness = 10 minutes cooking time.
 I prefer my steamed fish moist and juicy, not flakey.
 I find that when you cook to the point where the fish starts to flake, you tend to sacrifice its juiciness.
 Ideally, I remove the steamed fish when the fillet turns opaque, about to flake but not flaking.
 This is because the fish will continue to cook even after it is removed from direct heat, especially if it’s still covered.
 This is why I like to have all my garnishes prepared ahead of time so that I can serve it straight away.

-Trey Chamhoi or steamed whole fish with lemongrass and galangal is a big favourite for Cambodians.
+Trey Chamhoi or what I like to call Cambodian sour and spicy steamed fish is a big favourite for Cambodians.
 Like Cambodian curry, it is mostly served at holiday meals, weddings and special occasions.
 At my mother’s house, it was served once a week since she doesn’t eat red meat due to her health condition (she’s type 2 diabetes).
 While there are many variations of steamed fish, this one is also one of my favourites.
 I love the fresh earthy notes, the little bite from the red pepper and the balance of savoury with a hint of sweetness.

 This main meal is best served with a steaming bowl of hot rice with a side of salad.
 But then again, we Cambodians eat a lot of fresh vegetables so salads are always a must with any meal.
 Bon Appetite!